iainvdw/lucidian-tides/Sessions/17 - Who's mind is it anyway?.md

 T’hau starts leading the others towards where Bendira is.
 There are five figures in the room he leads them to.
 Four humans and one water genasi.
 As Rayna heads inside, she spots a small wooden box: a musical box that her mother had.
 She takes it, opening the box.
 A little wooden heart pops out of it as music plays.

 When she looks up, she finds herself somewhere else.
-Finds herself in a bar of sorts, with heraldry of House de Montfort.
+Finds herself in a bar of sorts, with heraldry of House [[Guillaume de Montfort|de Montfort]].

 Bendira speaks of finding knowledge, saying they intend on using Iluun and her kind to find said knowledge.
 Iluun is currently being birthed in a well through a door to the north.
 Doloris points out that Iluun and her kind enslaved T’hau and his kind, to which Bendira counters that they instead created T’hau and his kind.
 Mal points out that them creating and then enslaving people isn’t really any better.